Licensing considerations and preparations

 Use the commands below with root privileges to make a backup:

-The resulting 5 configuration files (config.db.bak, certs.db.bak, userprop.db, log.db.bak, and as.conf.bak) can be found in the /usr/local/openvpn_as/ directory now and contain everything unique about this OpenVPN Access Server installation.
+The resulting configuration files (ending in .bak) can be found in the /usr/local/openvpn_as/ directory now and contain everything unique about this OpenVPN Access Server installation.
 It’s worth noting that with PAM authentication system the passwords are stored in the operating system and these are not backed up with these commands, while with local authentication mode they are stored in these backup files.
 And with LDAP and RADIUS the passwords are stored in those systems and thus are not involved in the migration process of Access Server – as long as the Access Server can still reach those systems on the new installation it’s fine.

 Restore backup to the new server

 First you have to have set up a new Access Server, of course.
 After this, log on to the operating system of the new installation and stop the Access Server service.
+The necessary commands are provided below.
 Transfer the backup files from the previous steps from the old server to the new server using SCP, or WinSCP for Windows, and place them in the /usr/local/openvpn_as/ folder where you found them on the old server.
 Then restore the backup and start the OpenVPN Access Server service again.
+Please note that if you follow these steps, the current configuration of the OpenVPN Access Server will be wiped out completely and will be replaced with the contents of the backup files instead.
+There is no way to “combine” a backup from one server with another production server.

 Use the commands below with root privileges to restore the backup: